tenable/routeros/poc/cve_2019_15055/README.md

 So you should now be able to login to through the devel backdoor.

 ## Affected versions
-At the time of commit, this is only fixed in the release candidate branch.
-Stable and Long-term remain vulnerable.
+At the time of commit, this has been fixed in 6.46rc34 and 6.45.5.
+Long-term still has no fix.

 ## Compiling the shared object